-FOUR industry professionals spoke about the big stories of 2018 and the challenges they face, during the annual NCTJ conference at Harlow College.
+FOUR industry professionals spoke about the big stories of 2018 and the challenges they face, during the annual NCTJ (National Council for the Training of Journalists) conference at Harlow College in November.

 Branwen Jeffreys, education editor at BBC, chaired the panel alongside journalists Alex Marrow, Rebecca Hudson, Stephanie Finnegan and Sarah Whitehead.

 Stephanie Finnegan, court reporter for LeedsLive and ExaminerLive, shared her experience when reporting on the Tommy Robinson case earlier this year.